Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Riverside Trails Winnipeg

 If you have limited time, I’d recommend starting at The Forks and heading north.
-Along the way, you can catch awesome views of the Canadian Museum for Human Rights, the Basilica, and the Winnipeg skyline.
+Along the way, you catch sweeping views of the Canadian Museum for Human Rights, the Basilica, and the Winnipeg skyline.

 Go Bird and Bison Watching at FortWhyte Alive